mv8167/SelleniumCodeChallange/README.md

 The GitHubLoginTest, is working

-The GitHubTokenGeneration, I had issues finding how to get locatpors for the top-right Head(dropdown)->Settings, and seleectin selrctiong the Generate new token (dropdown)
+The GitHubTokenGeneration, I had issues finding how to get locators for the "top-right Head(dropdown)->Settings", and  the "Generate new token" (dropdown)

-Xpath
+# Notes, Xpaths for GitHubTokenGeneration

 *Developer Settings, link
 //span[normalize-space()='Developer settings']